Denison Mines Corp. (DNN) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price recommended by analysts for Denison Mines Corp.
-(DNN) is $2.25, which is $0.75 above the current market price.
-The public float for DNN is 828.04M and currently, short sellers hold a 4.85% of that float.
-On September 11, 2023, DNN’s average trading volume was 4.17M shares.
+The average price predicted by analysts for DNN is $2.25, which is $0.55 above the current price.
+The public float for DNN is 828.04M and currently, short sellers hold a 4.85% ratio of that float.
+The average trading volume of DNN on September 15, 2023 was 4.64M shares.

 DNN’s Market Performance

 The stock of Denison Mines Corp.
-(DNN) has seen a 2.14% increase in the past week, with a 6.72% rise in the past month, and a 18.18% gain in the past quarter.
-The volatility ratio for the week is 4.01%, and the volatility levels for the past 30 days are at 4.77% for DNN.
-The simple moving average for the last 20 days is 2.88% for DNN’s stock, with a simple moving average of 18.90% for the last 200 days.
+(DNN) has seen a 13.99% increase in the past week, with a 22.56% rise in the past month, and a 31.45% gain in the past quarter.
+The volatility ratio for the week is 4.20%, and the volatility levels for the past 30 days are at 4.40% for DNN.
+The simple moving average for the last 20 days is 14.27% for DNN stock, with a simple moving average of 34.69% for the last 200 days.

-After a stumble in the market that brought DNN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.54% of loss for the given period.
+After a stumble in the market that brought DNN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.87% of gains for the given period.

 Stock Fundamentals for DNN